Nikhil-sai/banking_system/README.md

-# banking_system
+# Banking-System
-banking system scenario is implemented in C#,and MySQL Database is used
+A banking system project written in C#.net